epicoon/lx-core/README.md

   * The widget instance can be created both on the server side and on the client side
   * Creating a widget on the server side, initiates the creation of an instance on the client side
   * The widget code may contain fragments compiled only for the server, or only for the client
-  * The file with the widget code can be located in the directory.
-Example:
-    * path/to/widget/MyWidget/MyWidget.js
-    or:
-    * path/to/widget/MyWidget/\_MyWidget.js
-    The class name of such widget must match the directory name `MyWidget`.
   * It is recommended to define the widget code as a JS-module so that it is convenient to include it in snippet code.
 [JS-module details](https://github.com/epicoon/lx-doc-articles/blob/master/en/lx-core/doc/js-modules.md)
     Example:
     ```js